yyforyongyu/bolts/ext-dynamic-funding-outputs.md

 ##### Rationale

-The `kickoff_sig` cannot be issued until the `commitment_signed` message has been received to prevent griefing by broadcasting a kickoff for which there is no exit.
+The `kickoff_sig` cannot be issued until the `commitment_signed` message has been received to prevent grieving by broadcasting a kickoff for which there is no exit.
 The `revoke_and_ack` for the last pre-dynamic commitment has to wait for the `kickoff_sig` because if the last commitment built off of the original funding output is revoked before the `kickoff_sig` has been received, then if